buy the book ribbon

 Unknown command: 'create_session'.
 Did you mean clearsessions?

-One more step: we need to add functional_tests to our settings.py for it to recognise it as a real app that might have management commands as well as tests:
+One more step: we need to add functional_tests to our settings.py so that it’s recognised as a real app that might have management commands as well as tests:

 src/superlists/settings.py (ch23l015)